confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

    increases.

    The second is that the sorting algorithm is *stable*.
-This means that two elements which are equal, retain their initial relative ordering.
+This means that two elements which are equal retain their initial relative ordering.
 This becomes important if there is additional information attached to the values being sorted (for example, if we are sorting a list of people using a comparison function that compares their dates of birth).
-Stable sorting algorithms ensure that sorting an already sorted list leaves the order of the list unchanged, even in the presence of elements that compare equal.
+Stable sorting algorithms ensure that sorting an already sorted list leaves the order of the list unchanged, even in the presence of elements that are treated as equal by the comparison.

 Exercise 1
 ----------

-Complete the following code that will perform a selection sort in Python. "..." denotes missing code that should be filled in::
+Complete the following code which will perform a selection sort in Python. "..." denotes missing code that should be filled in::

     def selection_sort(items):